Cireson/composed-smp-rs-sql/README.md

    Test-AdServiceAccount GMSA_DOCKERUAT
 ```
 5. Create the docker credential spec files for each GMSA Account
-- Download and Install the CredentialSpec module from https://www.powershellgallery.com/packages/CredentialSpec/1.0.0
 - Run below
 ```
 install-module credentialspec